Download page AppDynamics Concepts.

 The AppDynamics platform automatically calculates dynamic baselines for your metrics, defining what is 'normal' for each metric based on actual usage.
 Then the platform uses these baselines to identify subsequent metrics whose values fall out of this normal range.
 Static thresholds that are tedious to set up and, in rapidly changing application environments, error-prone, are no longer needed.

 You can create health rules with conditions that use baselines, allowing you to trigger alerts or kick off other types of remedial actions when performance problems are occurring or may be about to happen.
-See Alert and Respond and Health Rules and Dynamic Baselines for more detail.
+See Alert and Respond and Health Rules and Dynamic Baselines.